lmns-solutions/arduino-interactive-lessons/communication/p5js-serial-io.md

 #### A simple OLED circuit

-We'll wire up the OLED using I<sup>2</sup>C as we did in our [OLED](../advancedio/oled.md) lesson.
+We'll wire up the OLED using I<sup>2</sup>C as we did in our {% include tlink.html id='advancedio-oled' text='OLED' %} lesson.
 For our lesson, we'll use the Arduino Leonardo but some of you may choose to use the Adafruit Huzzah32 (ESP32).
 We provide both I<sup>2</sup>C wirings below.

 ##### The Arduino Leonardo Wiring